dadanisme/chatbot-client/README.md

 ## Run the client

-this will requires Node.js installed on your system.
+This will requires Node.js installed on your system.
 Install from here [https://nodejs.org/en/](https://nodejs.org/en/)\
 \
 Go to `chatbot-client` directory